martinvolpii/An-lisis-Lateral-Nuevo/README.md

    - Recomputes intra-animal variability using all valid stride cycles.
    - Explicitly documents that one litter cannot support a litter random effect.

-## Scientific interpretation

-The current code is suitable for an **exploratory Day 1 analysis**.
-Cycle segmentation is the most strongly validated component.
-Before publication-level claims about stance/swing or toe-clearance, independent validation of contact events is recommended.
-Absolute joint ROM and full angular curves should also be interpreted with the fixed 5-frame smoothing documented, because smoothing sensitivity was observed during audit.

-Do not tune parameters animal-by-animal or genotype-by-genotype.